Universal Anomaly Detection at the LHC: Transforming Optimal Classifiers and the DDD Method: Introduction

 \section{Introduction}

-The Standard Model (SM) of particle physics cannot (unfortunately) describe the complete world.
-It is scientifically accepted that phenomena such as dark matter, baryon asymmetry, neutrino masses, and the description of gravity in regimes where quantum effects are significant require extensions beyond the SM and/or General Relativity.
+The Standard Model (SM) of particle physics cannot describe the complete world.
+It is scientifically accepted that phenomena such as dark matter, baryon asymmetry, neutrino masses, and the description of gravity require extensions beyond the SM and/or General Relativity.
 This extension may give rise to new particles and/or effects that are visible in the data from particle physics experiments.

 \textbf{Assuming a signal and supervised event classifiers:} The search for these effects is like looking for a needle in a haystack.
-The effects of new particles generally have a small cross-section and have to be filtered out of an enormous number of background events.
-Classification algorithms have been used for this purpose since the 1980s or 1990s, see e.g. \cite{Peterson:1993nk,Stimpfl-Abele:1993xgr,Ametller:1996ri, Denby:1987rk} and since 2014 \cite{Baldi:2014kfa} more and more deep learning algorithms have been used.
+The production of new particles generally have a small cross-section and have to be filtered out of an enormous number of background events.
+Classification algorithms have been used for this purpose since the 1980s or 1990s, see e.g. \cite{Peterson:1993nk,Stimpfl-Abele:1993xgr,Ametller:1996ri,Denby:1987rk} and since 2014 \cite{Baldi:2014kfa}, more and more deep learning algorithms have been used.
 Classification algorithms such as neural networks learn with labelled data (i.e. supervised) to distinguish signals and background events given physical features (such as the 4-vectors and object types) based on training data by adjusting weights to minimize a so-called loss function.
 Typically, the loss function is a binary cross entropy, that measures the difference of the true class probability distribution to the predicted class probability distribution.
 Minimizing this penalty function then leads to the classifier learning the ratio of probability distributions in the feature space between signal and background.
 In recent years, deep learning architectures have been shown to provide better classifiers than the boosted decision trees widely used in high-energy physics.
-More recently, fully connected deep learning architectures have been overtaken by graph networks and even attention-based transformer architectures, inspired by their success in language models.
+More recently, fully connected deep learning architectures have been overtaken by graph networks~\cite{Shlomi_2021} and even attention-based transformer architectures~\cite{qu2024particle}, inspired by their success in language models~\cite{DBLP:journals/corr/VaswaniSPUJGKP17}.